Taittinger: Champagne production

 Founded in 1734, the Taittinger Champagne house is based in Reims.
 The flagship wines of the house are the Comtes de Champagne (composed of 100% Chardonnay) and Comtes de Champagne Rosé (70% Pinot noir and 30% Chardonnay).
 In 2017, Taittinger planted its first vines in England, near a village in Kent, for its venture into English sparkling wine.
-The first bottle will be ready in 2023.
+The first bottles were released in April 2025 under the name Domaine Evermond.

 History

-In 1734, Jacques Fourneaux established a wine-business in Champagne and worked closely with the Benedictine Abbeys which, at that time, owned the finest vineyards in the region.
-After the First World War, the wine-house was moved to a large mansion on the Rue de Tambour in which Theobald I of Navarre (1201–1253) had lived.
+In 1734, Jacques Fourneaux established a wine-business in Champagne and worked closely with the Benedictine abbeys which, at that time, owned the finest vineyards in the region.
+After the First World War, the wine house was moved to a large mansion on the Rue de Tambour in which Theobald I of Navarre (1201–1253) had lived.
 A long-standing legend held that it was he who brought the Chardonnay grape from Cyprus on returning from a crusade in the Middle Ages.
 This claim has been disproved by using genetic analysis, ascertained at the University of California at Davis.

 The Taittingers were a family of wine merchants who, in 1870, moved to the Paris region from the Lorraine in order to retain their French citizenship after the Franco-Prussian War and the Treaty of Frankfurt (1871).